 How do I fix it?
 There are lots of options for unblocking drain clogs.
 Some chemicals can help push clogs into the rest of the plumbing while a drain snake reaches in and drags solid material out.
 Deep clogs might need special attention.

 Estimated repair cost: The cost for these materials is fairly low, between $8 and $30.
-If you can’t clear the clog, local plumbing services in Kutztown can help.
+If you can’t clear the clog, local plumbing services in Kutztown and Breinigsville can help.

 Drain Is Slow